 Together with her students, Helen looks at budgeting, managing income and comparing different bank accounts.

 Most of Helen’s students already have a bank account when they start her classes, often with the same bank as their parents.
 “Even so, students know that they should be prepared to switch providers,” says Helen.

-Once you turn 16, some banks allow you to apply for a bank account without the consent of a parent or guardian.
-For example, you can apply for Starling's app-based bank account without a parent or guardian, or a visit to a branch.
+Once you turn 16, some banks allow you to apply for a bank account without the consent of an adult.
+For example, you can apply for Starling's app-based bank account without an adult, or a visit to a branch.